botify-labs/botify-sdk-js-middlewares/docs/howToWriteYourOwnMiddleware.md

 # How to write your own middleware

-Middlewares are functions that perform tasks before and after an operation (calling an API endpoint).
+Middlewares are functions that perform tasks before and after an operation (that call an API endpoint).

 They can be used to modify parameters given to the operation, modify data received by the API, stop an operation call, cache data on the fly, batch requests, etc.